Mental Health Facilities Tippecanoe County, IN

 Valley Oaks Health Community Supp Program/valley Enterprises

-Valley Oaks Health Community Supp Program/valley Enterprises is a mental health clinic in Tippecanoe County, IN, located at 217 Farabee Drive North, 47905.
+Valley Oaks Health Community Supp Program/valley Enterprises is a mental health treatment clinic in Tippecanoe County, Indiana, located at 217 Farabee Drive North, 47905 zip code.
 Valley Oaks Health Community Supp Program/valley Enterprises provides outpatient treatment.
-Valley Oaks Health Community Supp Program/valley Enterprises offers couples/family therapy, trauma therapy and group therapy to adults, young adults and seniors 65 or older.
+Valley Oaks Health Community Supp Program/valley Enterprises provides cognitive behavioral therapy, couples/family therapy and trauma therapy to adults, seniors 65 or older and young adults.
 Valley Oaks Health Community Supp Program/valley Enterprises also supports people with serious mental illness.
-Additional services offered at Valley Oaks Health Community Supp Program/valley Enterprises include family psychoeducation, intensive case management and case management.
+Additional services provided by Valley Oaks Health Community Supp Program/valley Enterprises consist of suicide prevention services, case management and psychosocial rehabilitation services.

 Learn More